Driven by a belief that all animals deserve respect and to live in peace and comfort, we will promote the welfare of wild and domestic animals by

 We will keep supporters informed about our work honestly and openly and we will listen to feedback and concerns and answer questions.

 We will be driven by the belief that all animals (including human ones) are equal, regardless of their outer shell.
-All our animals receive equal care regardless of species, age, health or behaviour, and all people we interact with will be treated equally regardless of race, ethnicity, religion, nationality, gender, sexuality or disability.
+All our animals receive equal care regardless of species, age, health or behaviour, and all people we interact with will be treated equally regardless of race, ethnicity, religion, nationality, gender, gender identity, sexuality or disability.
 Our motto is the words of Confucius – “Everything has beauty, but not everyone sees it.”

 It’s not just ‘our’ animals that are important, it’s all animals.
 We will work, wherever possible, to minimise the impact our work has on other animals.
 We will do this by feeding vegetarian and vegan diets where appropriate, using products which have not been tested on animals and do not contain animal derived ingredients wherever possible, sourcing all products and resources as ethically as possible, and by not using animal by-products to raise funds.

 We firmly believe that it best serves the interest of animals if organisations work together.
 We will aim to work with groups with similar aims wherever possible and appropriate and we will never engage in rescue ‘politics’ or witch hunts.
+We will support the work of other groups through our free faecal sampling and £1 for Wildlife campaigns.

 We can only continue our work with the support of those who share our passion for helping the most underappreciated animals.
 The trust relies entirely on public donations and is a not-for-profit organisation recognised as charitable by HMRC for tax purposes.
 This means we are able to claim gift aid on donations.
 We have no paid staff which means all contributions received are spent on our core aims.
 We will publish details of how donations are spent on an annual basis and will willingly respond to questions and feedback.